Felicia Mabuza-Suttle: Career in South Africa

 Mabuza-Suttle returned for a short time to South Africa in 1982 to work for Radio Bophutatswana, where she was criticised for being politically incorrect.

 In 1990, Mabuza-Suttle returned permanently to South Africa, accepting a position at the South African Airways.
 In 1992, she began her television career after being offered a job as a talk show host at the South African Broadcasting Corporation.
 Talk shows were a fairly new concept in South Africa at the time, and her show rapidly became successful.
-Originally known as Top Level, its name was changed to The Felicia Show in 1995, and was again renamed simply Felicia in 2000 (accompanying a move to ETV, the largest South African English-language channel).
+Originally known as Top Level, its name was changed to The Felicia Show in 1995, and it was again renamed simply Felicia in 2000 (accompanying a move to ETV, the largest South African English-language channel).
 The show focused mainly on social topics, but also ventured into entertainment.

 However, amidst criticisms that her show was too similar to The Oprah Winfrey Show, Felicia closed down in 2004.
 Mabuza-Suttle moved her show to the United States, where it was broadcast as Conversations with Felicia on The Africa Channel.
 It still focused mainly on South African personalities.